os6sense/highlight_js-rails/README.md

 a webpage.
 Find out more over at http://highlightjs.org/.

-Highlight_js-rails4 is a simple wrapper around the library to allow you to add highlight.js via a gem.
+Highlight_js-rails4 is a simple wrapper around the library to allow you to add highlight.js support to rails4 via a gem.

 ## WHY?
 This is a ~~minor~~ slightly more extensive update than I first